rocketacademy/sarah-classic/README.md

 # 🚀 Course Overview

-## Welcome to Sarah Classic Programme (Software Development): Coding Fundamentals!
+## Welcome to Sarah Classic Programme\Software Development: Coding Fundamentals!

-The Sarah Classic Programme (Software Development) is based on Rocket Academy's popular **Coding Fundamentals** intro course in software programming, also known as coding.
+The Sarah Classic Programme Software Development is based on Rocket Academy's popular **Coding Fundamentals** intro course in software programming, also known as coding.
 You will learn basic coding syntax and concepts through building simple programs.

 {% embed url="https://youtu.be/7Bx4LTD9guo" %}